cloudfoundry/garden-runc-release/docs/garbage-collection.md

 ## About

-This document details how garbage collection of unused container image layers occurs inside Garden and Grootfs.
+This document details how garbage collection of unused container image layers occurs inside Garden and GrootFS.
-When a container is created in garden, Grootfs is invoked to download all required image layers and to combine them into a single container rootfs.
+When using the default configuration, when a container is created in garden, GrootFS is invoked to fetch all required image layers and to combine them into a single container rootfs.
-If creating a buildpack-based application, there are only 2 layers - the rootfs layer (typically cflinuxfs2) and the droplet layer (your appliaction code + deps).
+If creating a buildpack-based application, there is currently on a single layer - the Cloud Foundry stack (typically cflinuxfs2).
+The droplet (your application code + deps) is later copied into the rootfs.
+There is work undergoing to also provide the droplet as a layer, resulting in the rootfs consisting of a 2 layer (the stack and the droplet) OCI image, but this can be ignored for now.
 If creating a docker-based application, there are potentially many more layers!

-It is desirable to keep these layers in a cache in order to improve the efficiency of future container creates.
+It is desirable to keep these layers in a cache in order to improve the efficiency of future container creates, to avoid having to fetch layers again.
 However, over time and with more and more creates, the cache can expand in size and start to take up a considerable amount of space on the `/var/vcap/data` disk.
 Garbage collection in this context is the process by which we prune the cache of unused layers in order to free up disk space.